kingfalcon/udacity-osm-project/project_file.md

 Cambridge, MA, United States

 - [http://www.openstreetmap.org/relation/1933745](http://www.openstreetmap.org/relation/1933745)
-- Equivalent OSM data downloaded from Mapzen as custom extract
+- Equivalent OSM data downloaded from Mapzen as a custom extract

 I recently lived in the Boston area, including two years spent in Cambridge.
 Cambridge is the area of Boston I know the best, so I'd like to see how clean its OSM data is.